Are you seeking one-on-one college counseling and/or essay support? Limited spots are now available. Click here to learn more.

 The three scoring categories are: Thesis (1 point possible) Evidence and Commentary (4 points possible) Sophistication (1 point possible) Linguistic change!
 If you're familiar with the old rubric, you'll notice a new word choice right away.
 The new rubric refers to commentary instead of analysis.

-21. AP English Language and Composition Past Exam Questions
+12. Decoding the AP Language and Composition Exam Rubric

-22. PDF Scoring Rubric for Question 1: Synthesis Essay (6 points)
+13. PDF AP Scoring Rubric for Question 1: Synthesis Essay

 argument.
 Argument that contains multiple supporting claims.
 Failure to provide adequate evidence.
 EVIDENCE: Specific evidence that supports all claims in the argument AND COMMENTARY: Consistent explanation of how the evidence supports the argument Specific details that build an argument Organized argument com-posed of multiple claims